FriedbergLab/Epictope/README.md

 ## Usage

-Here, we provide usage examples to demonstrate how to use Epictope.
+Here, we provide usage examples to demonstrate how to use EpicTope.
 Each example includes a brief description and code snippets or commands to showcase the function.
 These examples assume the installation steps have been followed.

-### Example 1A: Generating epictope predictions on macOS/Linux
+### Example 1A: Generating EpicTope predictions on macOS/Linux

 For our example, we investigate the Smad5 gene for Zebrafish.
 Searching for the protein transcript in [Uniprot](https://www.uniprot.org/uniprotkb/Q9W7E7/entry), we find it's UniprotID is "Q9W7E7"

-Run the Epictope workflow with the following commands in the terminal.
+Run the EpicTope workflow with the following commands in the terminal.
 ```bash
 conda activate epictope
 Rscript install.R
 Rscript single_score.R Q9W7E7
 ```

-### Example 1B: Generating epictope predictions on Windows
+### Example 1B: Generating EpicTope predictions on Windows

 On windows, the commands are the same as for Linux, except Windows uses a backwards slash "\\" instead of a forward slash "/".
-Run the Epictope workflow with the following commands in Anaconda Prompt.
+Run the EpicTope workflow with the following commands in Anaconda Prompt.
 ```bash
 conda activate epictope
 Rscript install.R